Protocol Specification

 2.6 UBI Floor

-Accounts with a balance below GX 24 at the end of a 360-day cycle are automatically topped up to GX 24 from the UBI pool.
+Accounts whose balance falls below GX 24 at assessment are automatically topped up to GX 24 from the UBI pool, which is funded by 40% of all velocity mechanism collections.
 This guarantees that no participant within the GX economy falls below a subsistence floor.
-At the genesis reference rate, GX 24 equals approximately USD 2,880 — a meaningful safety net in most economies.
+At the genesis reference rate, GX 24 equals approximately USD 2,880 - a meaningful safety net in most economies.

 2.7 Transparent and Immutable Rules